open-aviation/workshop/docs/index.md

 ### Day 1 · Part 2 – Open data in aviation

 The afternoon consists of two hands-on sessions.
-Laptops are sufficient (an internet connection will be avaiable), and basic knowledge of Python for data science is expected.
+Laptops are sufficient (an internet connection will be available), and basic knowledge of Python for data science is expected.

 13:00 – **A tour through aviation sources of data** _(hands-on session)_
-Tatjana Bolic (University of Westminster)
+Gerald Gurtner (University of Westminster)

 15:00 – **Around OpenSky Network data: what is available and what is not?**
 _(hands-on session)_